 Does the muffler help in the vehicle’s performance?

-The muffler is located at the rear portion of the vehicle and responsible for making the exhaust system of the vehicle stronger.
-Along with canceling the noise and gases, the muffler also controls the backpressure of the engine.
+The muffler is located at the rear portion of the vehicle and is responsible for making the exhaust system of the vehicle stronger.
+Along with canceling the noise and gases, the muffler also controls the back pressure of the engine.

-The backpressure is created by the engine’s valves when they move in all possible directions and collides and cancels out each other.
+The backpressure is created by the engine’s valves when they move in all possible directions and collide and cancel out each other.
 This eventually affects the performance of the engine and restricts its endurance.

 The muffler controls the backpressure and helps in giving a reliable and durable performance of the engine.